colineablin/kr1920/Project.md

   <img height="100" src="Pictures/solutions.jpg">
 </p>

-Then, we have to do a list of each global attribut in order to regroupe them : for example, we know there is 4 countries : The Usa, Brazil, France and Spain.
-The we will do a Country List we all of these countries.
+Then, we have to do a list of each global attribut in order to regroup them : for example, we know there are 4 countries : The USA, Brazil, France and Spain.
+We will do a Country List with all of these countries.
 <p align="center">
   <img height="75" src="Pictures/countries.jpg">
 </p>

-Here, usa is associated to Country1, brazil to Country2 etc …
+Here, USA is associated to Country1, brazil to Country2 etc …

 As we have associated each country to a fixe variable, we can’t do it with all the other attributs (First Name, Last Name and Figures).